First Time User? Enroll now.

 Home > Health Library > Occupational Asthma

 Occupational asthma is the most common form of work-related lung disease in many countries.
-When a person develops asthma as an adult, occupational exposure is a likely cause.
+When a person gets asthma as an adult, exposure at work is a likely cause.

-There are some things that may cause occupational asthma and certain professions in which people might be exposed to them.
+There are some things that may cause occupational asthma and certain jobs in which people might be exposed to them.
 These include:

-The diagnosis of occupational asthma requires detailed documentation of exposure to irritants or allergens in the workplace and evidence that these substances are causing symptoms.
-In a test called specific inhalation challenge, you are exposed to a small amount of a possible workplace irritant or allergen.
-Lung function is then measured to find out whether the substance is the cause of symptoms.
+A test, called a specific inhalation challenge, will also be done.
+During this test, you're exposed to a small amount of a possible workplace irritant or allergen.
+Your lung function is then measured to find out whether the substance is the cause of symptoms.

-You may need to change your job if your symptoms do not improve even when you avoid possible triggers and take medicines.
-Talk with your doctor or asthma specialist before changing your job.
+You may need to change your job if your symptoms don't get better even when you avoid possible triggers and take medicines.
+Talk with your doctor or asthma specialist before you change your job.